K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Stack-operations/stack_operations.md

 # Stack operations
-In this subcategory we have to implement operations on the memory stack, like initializing the stack, storing and extracting values in an organize way using FIFO model (First in, First out).
+In this subcategory we have to implement operations on the memory stack, like initializing the stack, storing and extracting values in an organize way using LIFO principle (Last in, First out).

 ## Init stack
 To implement a stack first we need to store somewhere the memory address were the stack starts.
 The address of the stack is the value of the **Stack Pointer**(SP), which is 0x100, and this value will be where we start storing values.
 In the future, we will have to increment the **Stack Pointer** each time we push a value and decrement it each time we pop a value.
-The **Stack Pointer** will always point at memory location under the last element available on the stack.
+The **Stack Pointer** will always point at memory location that stores the last element pushed on the stack.
 ```
 A = 0x100
 D = A